christopher-besch/homepage/articles/28_zephyr_lcd_driver/zephyr_lcd_driver.md

 <Quote text="[...] the VLCD pin must be connected to V_SS with a capacitor" author="also the STM32WB55RG reference manual" />
 And most importantly, the VLCD pin must use `AF11`, too.
 Otherwise `HAL_LCD_Init`, which calls `HAL_LCD_MspInit` internally, fails without an error message.<br />
-I didn't have any THT capacitors of the right capacitance so I added legs to an SMD one.
+I didn't have any THT capacitors of the right capacitance so I added legs to an SMD one, see [figure 2](#fig:tht_cap).

 With the device tree configured, you only need to activate it like this:
 ```c